rohansen/WCFSecurityTutorial/(Part1)ImplementingSecurityInWCF.md

 ```
 This will generate a X-509 Certificate with the Microsoft default settings (RSA 2048 bit key, sha256 signature algorithm), and install it to your local keystore at the "LocalMachine\My" location. [(documentation)](https://docs.microsoft.com/en-us/powershell/module/pkiclient/new-selfsignedcertificate?view=win10-ps)

-  - Open "Run" in windows, type "certmgr" and press return.
+  - Open "Run" in windows, type "certmgr.msc" and press return.
   - Navigate to Certificates->Personal->Certificates and review you new certificate.

 # Configuring your host application